Frequently Asked Questions

 Who funds the Postsecondary Commission?

-The Postsecondary Commission is a non-profit organization that receives funding from individuals and foundations, including the Bill & Melinda Gates Foundation, Bloomberg Philanthropies, and the Charles Koch Foundation.
+The Postsecondary Commission is a non-profit organization that receives funding from individuals and foundations, including the Gates Foundation, the Charles Koch Foundation, and the ECMC Foundation.